 Amtrak Thruway I-41 Bus Service

-This could become a train service in a few years.
+This bus line could become a train service in a few years.

-This station offers ticket agents for making reservations, checking bags, and helping with train boarding.
+This station has ticket agents who assist with reservations, check bags, and help with train boarding.

 Baggage Services

-Checked bag service is available for passengers whose final destination offers baggage services.
+Checked bag service is available for passengers traveling to destinations with baggage services.
 Otherwise, Amtrak has a generous carry-on policy.
-You can also store bags (at the time of publishing), often around $10.
+Additionally, you can typically store bags for around $10 (at the time of publishing).

-Bike and shipping boxes and ski bags are available for purchase.
+Bikes, shipping boxes, and ski bags are available for purchase.

-Getting to airports from the Milwaukee Intermodal Station
+Traveling from the Milwaukee Intermodal Station to airports

 This station can connect you to several airports!